melitadsouza/melitadsouza.github.io/readme.txt

 2. Make directory php/temp writeable (change attributes to 777)
 3. Edit the options in contact.php file.
 The most important are: `$from` and `$sendTo`.
 The rest can remain as it is.

-Thank you for downloading!

-In case you would need some custom modifications, don't hesitate to get in touch.

-ondrique, (ahoj@ondrejsvestka.cz)

 ## Credits ##